This Spanish style spice crusted pork tenderloin with potatoes and vegetables is a whole delicious dinner cooked on one sheet pan in the oven.

-One of my favorite things to cook and eat is a big pile of roasted potatoes, vegetables and onions.
-I decided to make a whole meal of it, by adding Spanish-style spice-crusted pork to the mix.
-My latest recipe for Spanish Romesco Sauce, is what inspired this recipe.
-I needed something to sauce!
-The spice crusted pork and veggies are totally delicious on their own, but spoon on some luxurious red-peppery romesco sauce if you’re in the mood for some extra excitement!
+One of my favorite side dishes is a big pile of roasted potatoes, vegetables and onions.
+I decided to make a whole meal of it by adding Spanish-style spice crusted pork to the mix.

 This is a flexible recipe.
 Use my spice rub or your own favorite.
 Substitute onions for shallots, red bell pepper strips for tomatoes, brussels sprouts for broccoli, beef tenderloin or boneless chicken, instead of pork, etc....

 Here's the recipe for spice crusted pork with potatoes and vegetables.
 As always, I'm eager to know if you try any of my recipes and how you like them.
 So if you try this recipe, please let me know what you think by leaving a star rating and a comment at the bottom of this post.Print